You sleep back-to-back and far apart

-Although sleeping with your back to your partner and a space in between you might not seem too romantic, one study found it's the most common among couples, likely because it's practical.
-Twenty-seven percent of the couples surveyed for the study identified the position as their primary one.
+iStock/LARGEAlthough sleeping with your back to your partner and a space in between you might not seem too romantic, one study found it's the most common of all couple sleeping positions, likely because it's practical.
+After all, having a little personal space is what kept these couples married for 50+ years.
+Twenty-seven percent of the couples surveyed for the study identified this position as their primary one.
 Corrine Sweet, the relationship psychologist who carried out the study, says the position shows their couples are connected and secure.
 "This position shows both closeness and independence in the relationship," she says.
-(Check out this marriage advice from people married 50+ years.)

-iStock/LARGEWhen it comes to sleeping positions, this one's a classic.
+iStock/LARGEWhen it comes to couple sleeping positions, this one's a classic.
 In Sweet's study, 18 percent of couples said they spooned when they snoozed.
 She says the position demonstrates a dynamic where one partner is protective over the other.
+Remember, the signs that you can trust your partner aren't always the most obvious.
 Patti Wood, a body language expert and author of Success Signals: A Guide to Reading Body Language, told Cosmopolitan it's also sensual.
 "It's a very vulnerable position that's sexual, but says, 'I trust you,'" she says.
 But beware the spoon position turning into a chase: If your partner has retreated toward one side of the bed and you've gone to follow him or her, something could be amiss (this is not to confused with the "loose spoon," which tends to occur as a couples' relationship matures).

-These are signs you can totally trust your partner.
-Sweet's study found back-to-back with butts touching to be the second most popular sleep position.
+iStock/LARGESigns of love aren't always grand gestures.
+They're often simple gestures, like these little things you can do to make your marriage happier—or you can touch butts when you sleep.
+Sweet's study found back-to-back with butts touching to be the second most popular of the couple sleeping positions.
 So what does it mean?
 "Both partners are relaxed and comfortable with one another—this is often common in new relationships," says Sweet.

 Content continues below ad

+iStock/LARGENot all couple sleeping positions signal good news.
+In fact, the way you sleep could be one of the signs your relationship is toxic.
 If you wake up in the middle of the night cowering in the corner while your significant other starfishes across the bed, there could be a power struggle at play.
-"One partner dominates the space, while the other takes a secondary role," says Sweet.
-Watch for these red flags of a toxic relationship.
+"One partner dominates the space, while the other takes a secondary role," Sweet says.

-You sleep with your head on your partner's chestiStock/gilaxia
+You sleep with your head on your partner's chest

-This sweet position is common in new relationships and even rekindled relationships, says Sweet.
+iStock/LARGEWe can all learn something from couples in the "honeymoon phase," because they're masters at those tiny but endearing ways to make your partner feel loved, just like this sweet position.
+It's common in new relationships and even rekindled relationships, says Sweet.
 Only 4 percent of couples sleep like this.